Chicken-in-a-Can/director/README.md

 str var_one = "Hello"
 println(var_one " World!")
 ```
-Prints out "Hello World".
+Prints out `Hello World!`.
 To print out both text and variables, you just need to have a space between the variable and the quotes, and it'll handle itself.
 Currently has `int` `str` `bool` `char` data types